splane00/rna-seq-pipeline/README.md

 These quant.sf files will be used for DESeq2.

-Next Steps:
-1. Install MultiQC in working env for trimmed QC summary
-2. Create metadata table (samples.tsv)
-3. Import Salmon quantifications into tximport
-4. Build DESeq2 dataset
-5. Perform:
+## Planned Extensions
+- Integrate tximport for gene-level counts
-- differential expression
+- Perform DESeq2-based differential expression
-- PCA
-- sample distance heatmap
-- volcano plots
+- Generate PCA, heatmaps, and volcano plots
-- ranked gene lists
-- per-condition comparisons
+- Add a Snakemake or Nextflow workflow for full reproducibility

 ### Notes
 All steps are run on macOS using conda environments and Homebrew-installed tools.